aressler38/cuda-boilerplate/README.md

 # License

-This project, called `cuda-boilerplate` by Alexander Ressler, is licensed under the MIT license.
+This project, `cuda-boilerplate` by Alexander Ressler, is licensed under the MIT license.